 Do we really need to know that “no more Monday Blues” was written on a piece of paper?
 It could have been written in an email, via WhatsApp, or even scribbled on the wall.

 To them, it isn’t just a location.
-It is a place they value and they bring this out by describing it as “an exotic Malaysian island known for its rich variety of food and incredible heritage sites” (which I can vouch for first hand).
+It is a place they value because it’s a key part of their brand story and they bring this out by describing it as “an exotic Malaysian island known for its rich variety of food and incredible heritage sites” (which I can vouch for first hand).

 Classic storytelling is organised into three acts: presentation, climax, and end.
 The struggle, which dictates the conflict, is what the story’s protagonist must overcome to get to the final act.

-In Piktochart’s example, the difficulty its founders faced was built up in small doses: starting without a clear direction, working day and night out of a warehouse, etc.
+In Piktochart’s brand story example, the difficulty its founders faced was built up in small doses: starting without a clear direction, working day and night out of a warehouse, etc.

 In brand storytelling, the story is not the end but the means to an end.
 The purpose of this end is to be able to connect with readers well enough and transmit a message that acts as a trigger for further actions — be it immediate or in the future.

-To establish this connection between readers and brand, the message needs to portray the brand’s principles and values in a way that readers can easily identify with.
+To establish this connection, brand stories need to portray the principles and values in a way that readers can easily identify with.

 Disclaimer: You may have noticed that this isn’t the first time we’re mentioning Piktochart in our posts.
 No, we’re not paid to do so.
 We just really big fans!

 What we can learn from Piktochart’s brand storytelling: